KathyReid/datta-vic-2017/transcript.md

 ## Key areas of user interface development

 So, now that we've explored some of the overall trends that are shaping user interface technology, let's take a look at some of the emerging technologies in this space.

 ### Speech recognition and voice control

-Give examples - Siri, Cortana ,Google Now, Skype automatic translate.
-As anyone who's participated in a video conference knows, you can tolerate poor video better than you can tolerate poor audio.
-Busy, crowded streets and noisy open plan offices, and speech recognition becomes more difficult.
+Without a doubt, one of the hottest technologies to emerge in this space has been speech recognition and voice control.
+This technology has been around for decades now, but was has been held back by a number of challenges.
+There are about a million words in the English language - give or take a few thousand.
+Now try imagining first capturing those words - perhaps in a busy cafe or where there's lots of background noise. like an open plan office.
+Then you need to account for intonation or accent or _emphasis on the wrong syllable_.
+The permutations and combinations quickly multiply into a very complex problem set.

+The way that speech recognition on mobile devices - Siri, Cortana, Google Now and so on aim to address this issue is by reducing the *problem space*.
+You know how there are a limited number of commands that you can issue to Google Now - you might ask about the weather or ask Google to add pasta sauce to your shopping list, or ask a 'who was' question.
+Right - so you're not using the million or so words in the English language - you're using a much smaller subset that's easier to predict - particularly if you factor in *context* - such as being geographically in a shopping centre, or near a train station.

+So, we're going to see the rise of speech recognition and voice commands, but for a few years they're still going to be limited in their vocabulary and what you can do with them.

+However, even with a limited vocabulary there are lots of possibilities for how speech recognition and voice commands will be incorporated into technology.

 #### Cognitoys Dino

-One of the ways that speech recognition is being incorporated as a user interface is in toys.
+One of those is *toys*.
 We're now starting to see toys, such as the Elemental Path Cognitoys Dino, use voice recognition combined with things like artificial intelligence to provide both a learning and entertainment experience.

 DEMONSTRATION of the Cognitoys Dino

-We're starting to see now
+So what I'd like to do now is

 ### Conversational UI